lenknerd/HomePage1/posts/jflqcd_body.md

 This may be an unfamiliar idea to some - the conventional idea of physics is that it involves either equations scribbled on blackboards, or large experiments like the particle accelerators that received so much press recently.
 Where does computer programming come in?

-This article describes Lattice QCD in what I hope is an accesible way, and discusses why computer programming is the best tool available for making progress in this area of physics.
+This article describes Lattice QCD in what I hope is an accessible way, and discusses why computer programming is the best tool available for making progress in this area of physics.
 For those interested in more technical detail, a list of my publications may be found [here](#).
 <!-- To do; put in the actual link! -->